-Make sure to take Friday off as a mental-health day.
+Make sure to take the day before off as a mental-health day.
 Do something fun and treat yourself.
 Try and get some physical exercise so you don’t end up a bundle of nerves and unable to sleep that night, but don’t overdo it and exhaust yourself to the point where it might affect your Saturday.
 And of course, be prepared with everything you’ll need for Saturday morning.
 If you absolutely must study, do a few easy games or Logical Reasoning questions to prime the pump and get your head in the game.
 Make them easy, this is positive reinforcement to pump up your confidence before test day.

 Remember all that work you’ve done over the last few months?
 How it’s paid off in score improvements?
 If you don’t remember, now is the time to remind yourself.
 You’ve put in months of work, and now it’s going to pay off.
 Keep this attitude through this weekend, even if you have to force yourself to repeat it like a mantra.
 This is your time to shine, you’ve put the work in, now show off how much of a logic ninja you’ve become.

 Sign up for a free Blueprint LSAT account and get access to a free trial of the Self-Paced Course and a free practice LSAT with a detailed score report, mind-blowing analytics, and explanatory videos.Learn More

 logic games Game Over: LSAC Says Farewell to Logic Games